Read more about how to apply for the first time

 - complete the application for equal status for foreign citizens applying for equal status with Danish citizens.
 You can access the application for equal status by clicking on the receipt page you get when you have applied for SU in minSU.
 You can also access the application for equal status with Danish citizens under the section “Application for equal status (foreign citizens)” in minSU

-You must print the form, complete it and hand it in to your place of education three weeks at the latest after you have made your application in minSU.
+You must complete the form and submit it to your place of education three weeks at the latest after you have made your application in minSU.
 Remember to enclose the necessary documentation (the documentation you must enclose is specified on the form).

 If you are going to receive SU from the month of January, the earliest date for applying for SU is December 1 the year before, as the application form is accessible only from December 1 in minSU.

 You should be aware that if you hand in the form later than three weeks after making your application, the date of completion of the application for equal status counts as the date of application.

 In some cases it can take a long time for the immigration authorities to process your case.
 As you may not receive SU retrospectively, you must apply for SU in minSU and hand in the form to your place of education at the start of your studies even though you are waiting for a residence permit from the immigration authorities.